ocupop/4p-website/src/_posts/2023-05-10-a-letter-from-4p-foods-founder.md

 date: 2023-05-10 15:00:00
 author: Tom McDougall, Founder & CEO of 4P Foods
 excerpt: >-
-  The price of cheap food very rarely (if ever) represents the true costs.
-The real cost is captured in the degradation of our environment, a growing hunger-obesity crisis, an increase in the number of food-insecure families here at home and around the world, and a climate problem that will tear at the very fabric of our social stability.
   The federal government and governments around the world recognize the need for an alternative to this linear, extractive food supply chain.
 The question is, can we collectively build it?
 Will we build it?
 And can we do so in time to avoid catastrophic suffering of all sentient beings at the hands of a system that is long overdue to be reformed, or better yet, outright replaced?
 featured_image: /uploads/word-from-the-founder.png
 buttons:
   - label: JOIN THE REGENERATIVE FOOD SYSTEM